JohnVinyard/JohnVinyard.github.io/_posts/2016-06-04-timbre-based-similarity-search.markdown

 date:   2016-06-04 18:00:00 -0500
 categories: zounds indexing search
 ---
-For quite some time, I've been fascinated with the idea of indexing large corpuses of audio, based on some perceptual similarity metric.
+For quite some time, I've been fascinated with the idea of indexing large audio corpora, based on some perceptual similarity metric.
 This means that it isn't necessary for some human to listen to and tag each audio sample manually.
 Searches are by example ([rather like the "search by image" feature that you've probably encountered](https://images.google.com/)), and it's possible to explore "neighborhoods" of similar sounds.

 Prototyping these kinds of systems can be cumbersome and time-consuming.
 I've built enough of them from scratch to know that I spend the majority of my time not on the _idea_ itself, but rather on the mundane, but totally necessary details of:

 - how to ingest lots of audio for a test bed
 - how to extract common audio features
-- how to use unsupervised learning to find good representations of the audio
+- how to use [unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning) to find good representations of the audio
 - how to index and search those representations
 - how and where to persist all of this data